Exawind/exawind-benchmarks/amr-wind/atmospheric_boundary_layer/neutral/README.md

 = 4.87 m (512 × 512 × 184 cells), corresponding the horizontal resolution in the
 "C-grid" used in Berg et al (2020).

 The input files for this case are in the [input_files](input_files) directory.
-The computation was done on kestrel, using 20 CPU nodes for 144 hours, with the latest release of AMR-Wind [f67a52dd6aa1882595d16700527470bc8097cb13](https://github.com/Exawind/amr-wind/commit/f67a52dd6aa1882595d16700527470bc8097cb13) (update this).
+The computation was done on kestrel, using 20 CPU nodes for 144 hours, with the latest release of AMR-Wind [32811b18af31e7b54f7e5cb23c6ead424f21f1f0](https://github.com/Exawind/amr-wind/commit/32811b18af31e7b54f7e5cb23c6ead424f21f1f0).
 Several of the main input parameters for this case are summarized below:

 - Hub-height wind speed: 5.0 m/s
 - Hub-height wind direction: 250 degrees W